Last updated: 9 September 2020

-Economy 7 meters – To reduce your energy bills, you may wish to consider an Economy 7 plan.
-With this type of set-up, you’ll pay normal prices during the day and up to 50% less overnight.
+|Economy 7||To reduce your energy bills, you may wish to consider an Economy 7 plan.
+With this type of set-up, you’ll pay slightly higher prices during the day but up to 50% less overnight.
 You’ll make the most of an Economy 7 plan if you use appliances like washing machines during off-peak evening hours.
 The specific hours will vary depending your region and choice of supplier.
 This type of plan requires an Economy 7 meter (or White Meter in Scotland) which shows two sets of numbers to differentiate between day and night usage.|

-Prepayment meters – Another type of plan and meter that could potentially reduce your bills is a prepayment meter.
-These are usually installed when a customer has fallen behind on their bills, operating with a pay-as-you-go system using keys or tokens.
+|Prepayment||Prepayment meters are usually installed when a customer has fallen behind on their bills and operate on a pay-as-you-go system using keys or tokens.
 Although prepayment meter plans are less competitively priced, they do allow you to take control of your budget.
 You’ll see where every penny of your money is going when you pay for it in advance, so that you can tweak your use to save energy.|

 |Smart||Smart meters exist in both standard and prepayment versions, with in-home displays showcasing details of your energy use.
-You can download an accompanying app to keep track of your household habits and how they impact your final bill.
-Meter readings are automatically submitted to the energy supplier on a regular basis, which improves the accuracy of your bills and creates a more efficient energy network.|
+You can download an accompanying app to keep track of your household habits and how they impact your final bill (smart prepayment users can also top up online or through their app instead of visiting a local shop).
+Meter readings are automatically submitted to your energy supplier on a regular basis, which improves the accuracy of your bills and creates a more efficient energy network.|

 According to industry regulator Ofgem, the average UK household spends around £1,254 each year on a standard variable energy plan.
 Even with the cheapest gas and electricity tariff, there are always ways to save at home.
 Here are a few tips to cut your consumption:

 Turn down your thermostat – One degree may not feel like much of a difference, but it certainly adds up to savings over time.
-Turn down your thermostat just one degree and you could already save up to £75/year from this action alone.
+Turn down your thermostat just one degree and you could save up to £75/year from this action alone.

 Switch off standby mode – Shave money off your energy bills by remembering to turn off your appliances when they’re not in use.
 Leaving your electronic devices in standby mode is a waste of electricity, particularly as you can now buy standby savers.

-Draught-proof your home – Most homes will lose some heat through draughts around windows, doors and flooring.
+Draught-proof your home – Most homes will lose some heat through draughts around windows, doors, and flooring.
 According to Energy Saving Trust, sealing these cracks can save you about £20 per year on energy bills, with an added £15 saved by installing a chimney draught excluder.

-As you’re comparing cheap energy deals, it’s important to take fees into account.
+As you’re comparing cheap energy deals, it’s important to take any potential exit fees into account.
 It shouldn’t cost you anything to switch supplier.
-The only time you might need to pay a cancellation fee is if you’re under a fixed-term contract and haven’t yet reached the 49-day grace period.
-All you need to switch is your postcode, name and address, and basic details of your current energy plan.
-Simply plug these into a comparison website in order to see which cheap energy deals are available in your area today.
+The only time you might need to pay a cancellation fee is if you’re under a fixed-term contract and haven’t yet reached the 49-day grace period just before the end of the plan.

 In the end, there’s no single answer when it comes to the issue of finding the cheapest energy supplier.
 The price of cheap electricity and gas will vary on a day-to-day basis.
 To save the most money, adopt a two-pronged approach: switch to the best possible deal and conserve energy at home.